Table of Contents

 Conclusion

-Both content marketing and traditional campaigns have their merits depending on what your objectives are – but understanding the key differences between both will help marketers make better decisions when setting up their initiatives moving forward.
-Combining traditional marketing with content marketing can be beneficial to marketers as it can help create awareness and build relationships with consumers.
+Combining traditional marketing with content marketing can be beneficial to marketers as it can help create brand awareness and build relationships with consumers.